Tips For Attracting And Feeding Hummingbirds

 Present A Place To Perch

-Although hummingbirds appear to be active every minute of the day, they actually spend around 4/5ths of each day perched in trees or shrubs near nectar and other food sources.
+Although hummingbirds appear to be active every minute of the day, they spend around 4/5ths of each day perched in trees or shrubs near nectar and other food sources.
 Plants with dense foliage offer protective shelter from weather and predators, providing a safe place to roost for the evening.
 If you are lucky enough, you may even encounter females incubating eggs on the nest they have built!